Self-Organized Criticality in Glassy Spin Systems Requires a Diverging Number of Neighbors

-Our finding that the behavior of short-range models in any finite dimension remains fundamentally different than that of the infinite-range model is, therefore, a striking and a potentially far-reaching result.
-It calls for a change of perspective with respect to far-from-equilibrium states, and we hope that it will stimulate further serious efforts from the theoretical, but also the experimental community.
-The special role we suggest for the long-range interactions may have further interesting consequences, especially for bad metals near the metal-insulator transition \cite{dobrosavljevic:12}.
-Here the Coulomb interaction between charge carriers assumes center stage, because poor screening in the bad metal regime directly reveals its long range nature \cite{pankov:05,mueller:07}.
-Existing work has already established that the single-particle density of states, which represents the direct analogue of the $P(h)$ distribution we studied in this paper, opens a power-law ``Efros-Shklovskii'' gap within the Coulomb glass phase \cite{pankov:05,mueller:07}.
-Given our result that vanishing of $P(0)$ is a very direct manifestation of the SOC behavior, our findings strongly suggest that in the presence of frustrating long-range Coulomb interactions, SOC may survive \cite{pastor:99,pastor:02} even in physically-relevant space dimensions, such as $d=2$ and $3$.
-Further insights could also be gained by studying the existence of SOC for one-dimensional long-range spin glasses with power-law interactions \cite{kotliar:83,katzgraber:03,boettcher:07a,leuzzi:08} where an effective space dimension can be tuned.
+Our finding that the behavior of short-range models in any finite dimension remains fundamentally different than that of the fully connected infinite-range model is, therefore, a striking and a potentially far-reaching result.
+It calls for a change of perspective with respect to far-from-equilibrium states, and we hope that it will stimulate further efforts from the theoretical and the experimental community.
+The special role we suggest for the fully connected long-range interactions may have further interesting consequences, especially for bad metals near the metal-insulator transition \cite{dobrosavljevic:12}.
+Here, the Coulomb interaction between charge carriers assumes center stage, because poor screening in the bad metal regime directly reveals its long-range nature \cite{mueller:04,pankov:05,mueller:07}.
+Existing work has already established that the single-particle density of states, which represents the direct analogue of $P(h)$ in this Letter, opens a power-law ``Efros-Shklovskii'' gap within the Coulomb glass phase \cite{mueller:04,pankov:05,mueller:07}.
+Given our result that the vanishing of $P(0)$ is a direct manifestation of SOC, our findings strongly suggest that in the presence of frustrating fully connected long-range Coulomb interactions, SOC may survive \cite{pastor:99,pastor:02}, even in physically-relevant space dimensions.